 - Add to Existing Layer: Imports the images into the specified layer.
 Note that you can only import into layers that are compatible with your import options.
 For example, if you're importing images as vector drawings, you can only import them into vector drawing layers. - 4.
-In the Vectorization section, make sure the Vectorize Image option is unchecked. - 5.
 Click OK.